SocioBee/SocioBee-Platform/README.md

 # SocioBee-Platform

-  The open-source version of the SOCIO-BEE platform is available i

- - [ ] List item

-n Github.
 It includes only the basic features, no added value or revenue generating features.
 This version needs a database to store the data and sensors to connect to be usable.

 **SOCIO-BEE web interface (Basic features)**